kidanger/Drystal/doc/site/api.rst

    .. lua:method:: get_pixel(x, y) -> r, g, b, a

       Returns red/green/blue/alpha components at given pixel position.
-Top-right is at (1, 1) and bottom-left is at (surface.w, surface.h) included.
+Top-left is at (1, 1) and bottom-right is at (surface.w, surface.h) included.

 .. lua:function:: new_surface(width, height)